andlo/mycroft-skills-list-gitbook/skills/ping-skill.nogre.md

 ---
-description: Send network pings a.k.a.
-ICMP echo requests to internet nodes
+description: 'Send network pings a.k.a.
+ICMP echo requests to internet nodes'
 ---

 ### _ping-skill.nogre_